rug-compling/dact/manual/index.md

 ### Sentences

-To quickly get an impression which part of a sentence matches a query, you can use the *Sentences* tab.
+To get an impression which parts of sentences matches a query, you can use the *Sentences* tab.

 ![](images/sentences-tab.png)